-28.2.1.
-In case no confirmation of servicing of debt obligation by the Issuer is received by the CRA from the Debenture Trustee within 1 day post the due date, the CRA shall immediately follow up with the Issuer for confirmation of payment.
-In case no response is received from the Issuer within 2 days of such communication,
+28.2.
+Reporting and disclosure with regard to monitoring of repayment schedules by the CRA from the Debenture Trustee within 1 [working]7 day post the due date, the CRA shall immediately follow up with the Issuer for confirmation of payment.
+In case no response is received from the Issuer within 2 [working]8 days of such communication, the CRA shall issue a Press Release as enlisted at Para 28.4.3 and disseminate the same on its website and to all stock exchanges where the security is listed.